clojure-quant/infra-guix/README.md

 # infra-guix

-GNU GUIX is a package manager and/or an operating system that is configured via Guile (Scheme).

-My Guix Config for clojure datascience work.

 ## requirements

 - guix installed (package manager (guix foreign) or guix operating system) For GUIX installation see DOCS/guix-foreign.md
-- babashka

 ## Understanding the Content of this Repository